top of page

 I am an over-giver.
 Anxiously attached.
 Resilient to a fault.
 And for most of my life, I’ve put the needs and wants of others before my own.

-If you’re in that space right now—trying to decide whether to hold on, or finally let go—I hope this gives you courage.
+If you’re in a situation that has you trying to decide whether to hold on or finally let go, I hope this gives you courage.

 Because sometimes strength isn’t staying.